 What Goes in A Board

 A moodboard can be made of as many or as few pieces as you feel the need to have in it.
 There are really no special rules to be followed when creating your board.
 If you can, do a physical vision board and pin or tape the images to your wall.
 It makes the process much more fun and pulls you deeper into building your branding vision.
 Here are some of the things that can go into it:

 Once you have gathered all the inspiring pieces, you’ll probably need to slim it down.
 You’ll want to make your theme obvious and make sure you only have images that complement each other, setting the perfect mood and reference for your branding (design, message, etc).

 Once this step is done, my friend, you’ll have a moodboard!
 Something to always go back to and get inspired during your branding process.

-The moodboardboard purpose isn’t only to inspire the design and styling of your brand.
-It also inspires your purpose, goals, helps identifying your ideal audience, and much more!
+Your board’s purpose isn’t only to inspire the design and styling of your brand.
+It also inspires your purpose and goals, helps identify your ideal audience, and much more!

 Digital Moodboard Layouts